rolling-scopes-school/tasks/epam/async-race.md

 ### Basic Structure

-- Two main views: "Garage" and "Winners", each with their name, page number, and a count of items in the database.
+- Two main views: "Garage" and "Winners.
-- Persistent view state between switches, maintaining user input and pagination.
+- Persistent state of user interface between switches, maintaining user input and pagination.
+- The race condition when switching between views can be handled to your liking (the race can be reset, continue, or stop).
+The main thing is to do it correctly.

 ### Garage View

+- Name of view ("Garage")
+- Car creation and editing panel.
+  - Field for entering the name (creating a car).
+  - Color picker (creating a car).
+  - Field for entering the name (editing a car).
+  - Color picker (editing a car).
+  - (Or you can use only one field and picker for both).
+- Race control panel.
+  - Race start and reset buttons.
+  - Button for creating 100 random cars.
+- Garage section.
+  - Cars sections.
+    - Car control panel.
+      - Button to start and stop a single race.
-- [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) operations for cars with "name" and "color" attributes.
+      - Buttons for selecting and deleting a car.
+    - Car's name.
+    - Race track.
-- Color selection from an RGB palette with a preview of the car in the chosen color.
+  - The number of all cars in the garage.
-- Pagination to display cars (7 per page) and a feature to generate 100 random cars at once.
+  - Pagination to display cars (7 per page).

+### Winners View

+- Name of view ("Winners")
+- Winners table, with the following columns:
+  - Car number.
+  - Car icon.
+  - Name.
+  - Number of wins.
+  - Best time.
+- Pagination to display cars (10 per page).

-### Car Animation
+### Race

-- Start/stop engine buttons with corresponding animations and handling of engine states.
 - Adaptive animations that work on screens as small as 500px.

-### Race Animation

-- A button to start a race for all cars on the current page.
-- A reset button to return all cars to their starting positions.
+- Winner banner.
+Shown at the end of the race, in case there is a winner.
+- During a running race, navigation through the application and manipulations with cars should be handled.
+You can manage this at your discretion, but the work must be correct.
+*Example: The race is started and we are trying to remove a car.
+Possible solutions:*
+  - *Block the remove button until the end of the race.*
-- Display the winner's name upon race completion.
+  - *Stop the race and remove the car.*

-### Winners View

-- Display winning cars with their image, name, number of wins, and best time.
-- Pagination and sorting capabilities by wins and best times.

 ## 📜 Non-functional Requirements

 - **Framework Usage**: Development must utilize either React v18+ or Angular v17+.
+- **State Manager**: When using React v18+ it is mandatory to use a state manager (Redux, Redux toolkit, MobX or other).
+React.Context can also be used, but is not recommended.
 - **TypeScript Mandatory**: Strong typing enforced throughout.
 TypeScript `strict` mode must be enabled, and the `noImplicitAny` flag set to `true` to ensure no implicit `any` types are used.
 - **Modular Architecture**: Clear separation of concerns between API interaction, UI rendering, and state management.
 - **SPA Implementation**: All content must be generated using TypeScript with strict type checking.